 As with all investment accounts and vehicles, it is essential to do your research, but financial gifts for babies and kids are a great way to develop their financial literacy at an early age.
 Teaching kids how to invest can be fun and exciting for you, your friends & family.
 But keep in mind there are also various levels of risk involved.

-Thanks for reading my blog - and if you find these topics interesting, please find me on social media @HerFinIQ and check out my - "Her Money + Investing Show" episodes.
+Thanks for reading my blog - and if you find these topics interesting, and are looking to get into a great financial shape, please check out my courses.

 👇Share your thoughts in the comment section below 👇